-As shown by Menze et al \cite{menze2011oblique}, RFs often struggle on data with highly correlated features.
+As shown by \citet{menze2011oblique}, RFs often struggle on data with highly correlated features.
 CCA naturally incorporates information about feature correlations, therefore CCFs do not suffer the same issues.
-This is demonstrated by their superior performance on the highly correlated \textit{hill valley} datasets.
+This is demonstrated, for example, by their superior performance on the highly correlated \textit{hill valley} datasets.

-To further investigate the effect of correlation, we used the following method of artificially correlating the data (after carrying out the preprocessing described in section \ref{sec:DataPrepro}): \begin{enumerate} \item Add a new random feature $\quad X_{\left(D+1,n\right)} \sim \mathcal{N} \left(0, \kappa\right)$, $\forall n=1, \dots, N$ where $\kappa$ is a parameter which will control the degree of correlation to be added. \item To each of the existing features, randomly either add or subtract the new feature:
+To more rigorously investigate the effect of correlation, we used the following method of artificially correlating the data (after carrying out the preprocessing described in Section \ref{sec:DataPrepro}): \begin{enumerate} \item Add a new random feature where $\kappa$ is a parameter which will control the degree of correlation to be added. \item To each of the existing features, randomly either add or subtract the new feature, i.e.